yvesguillo/crawlect/README.md

 * You can call `crawlect` from **any folder** — no need to `cd` into the repo.
 * Great for **repeated use** or integrating into your tooling.
-* Keeps your system clean (no extra scripts, venvs, or manual installs).
+* Keeps your system clean (no extra scripts, venvs, or manual installs) and allows the use of [*Crawlect-GUI*](https://github.com/yvesguillo/crawlect-gui)!

 ### (Optional) Local Dev Mode

-If you're planning to **tinker with Crawlect**, we’ve still got you covered.
+If you're planning to **make it bigger**, we’ve still got you covered.

 ### 1. Clone the repo